Gabinou/Codename_FireSaga/README.md

 - Free! \*If you can compile from source
 	- If I ever sell this game, users would pay for convenience.
 - Emulator-inspired quality-of-life improvements
 	- Fast-forward button!
-Up to 150x faster on my machine (15000%).
+Up to 300x faster on my machine (30000%).
 	- TBD: Save state button.
 Not so sure.
 - Handcrafted pixel-art
 	- NES color palette only
 - Developper features
-	- Interactive reloading!
+	- Interactive reloading for units, weapons, tiles, maps!
 Press a button to reload edited .json files.
-Reload units, weapons, tiles, maps at the push of a button.

 ## Installation
 The game will be free to play, if compiled from source.